1979 Ba'ath Party purge: Aftermath

 Details of the events were publicised on 28 July 1979, and Iraqi media began accusing Syria of backing the alleged plot.
 Syrian Ba'athists responded by denying any relations to the coup plotters.
 On 8 August, the Iraqi News Agency announced that twenty-one of the twenty-two Iraqis were executed by firing squad for "their part in a plot to overthrow Iraq's new president".
 The twenty-second man was condemned to death in absentia because he was "nowhere to be found", the agency said.
 A tape of the assembly and of the executions was distributed throughout the country.
 Shortly thereafter, in early August 1979, Hussein took to the balcony of the presidential mansion in Baghdad to inform “a chanting crowd of 50,000 supporters that he had just witnessed the punishment the state court had ordered for 21 of those men: They had been executed by a firing squad.
 The crowd cheered.”

 Joint meeting of the Revolutionary Command Council (RCC) and the Regional Command of the Arab Socialist Ba'ath Party – Iraq Region in Baghdad – Iraq, on 16 June 1988, presided by Iraqi President Saddam Hussein; on his right side is RCC deputy chairman Izzat Ibrahim ad-Duri.

 The events led to a complete rupture of ties between the Ba'athist governments of Syria and Iraq.
 Hussein's personal conclusion, which he conveyed to Syrian president Assad, was that Syrian Ba'athists "were deep in the plot,” though he continued to provide Syria with the financial support originally offered during the 1978 Arab League summit.
 This agreement was eventually halted in 1980 with the outbreak of the Iran–Iraq War, during which Assad overtly aligned with Iran, spurring Iraq to accuse him of betraying Pan-Arabism.
-A 1981 secret memo issued to Syrian Ba'ath Party members by Assad further demonstrated the division between the two nations, with Assad declaring that Syria's policy was to prolong "the war to a degree that will facilitate the replacement of Saddam" and install pro-Syrian Iraqi Nationalist Front in Iraq.
+A 1981 secret memo issued to Syrian Ba'ath Party members by Assad further demonstrated the division between the two nations, with Assad declaring that Syria's policy was to prolong "the war to a degree that will facilitate the replacement of Saddam" and install the pro-Syrian Iraqi Nationalist Front in Iraq.
 Syria would go on to support Iraqi opposition parties for decades, including the pro-Iranian Shia Islamic Dawa Party.
 Iraq in turn supported the National Alliance for the Liberation of Syria, a coalition of Syrian opposition factions that included pro-Iraqi Syrian Ba'athists and Syrian Muslim Brotherhood, which opposed the Alawite-dominated Ba'ath Party rule in Syria.
 It also supported the Islamist revolts in Syria after 1980.
 Relations between the two countries remained strained until Saddam Hussein's overthrow in the invasion in 2003.